CFGIndia20/team-20/readme.txt

 4. This is then linked to a manager user account.
 5. After following these steps the manager account can be used directly from the mobile app.

+The android application by the name 'Umeed' has been developed by us made on Android Studio using Java.
+The android app consists of the following modules of functionality as specified in the code using a Navigation Architecture by Android (MVC-like architecture).
+The code has been divided into :

+i) data - which has all the request and response models for the API Integration using Retrofit Service.
+The Preference Manager Class to cache/save all the data which will be required further ahead and the OkHTTP 2.0 library which has been used along with Retrofit. ii)models - These are the View Models for the data definition along with the constructors mentioned for easy user/developer understanding. iii) ui -All the designs made in XML integrated with the Java Classes along with the View Model Providers for displaying the data obtained from (i) above.

+The modules developed are mentioned below:
+i) attendance : For individual attendance tracking and collective individual tracking by the manager who can log into the application ii) dashboard : For displaying the brief of the tasks assigned to the user for that particular week along with progress bar representation for better data interpretation iii) Experience Details : For mentioning and viewing the experiences of the tasks done previously to show the rigorous hardships also faced at times iv)login and register - basic easy-to-understand authentication pages
+v) manager_user - For displaying all the users which come under a manager and her area vi) meeting - for creation and assignment of meetings vii) profile - for displaying the user details along with compensation, attendance and skills equipped with viii) task_details - a detailed task progression displayed in order to keep a level-1 check allowing for a daily upload picture option (backend integration not done for the same due to time constraints)

+For running the application :
+1) A JRE would be required along with an SDK for Android for development purpose
+2) A gradle version of 3.6.1+ is required
+3) The minimum SDK version required would be 21 which is Android 5+, so 94.1% of the phones can have access to the app
+4) There is no external data being accessed,so the application is free from such threats
+5) Android Studio with the proper gradle configuration would be enough to go ahead and access the application

 Final Note: All endpoints other than login and signup endpoints are protected and require an authentication header with a auth token  which is recieved as a response on successfully logging in.